ibm-cloud-docs/Cloudant/guides/iam.md

 these roles before they can access data – even to read it – within a Cloudant service instance.
 Being assigned the `Viewer` role does not grant access.

-In future we plan to expand our access control to allow for `Viewer` users.
+In future, we plan to expand our access control to allow for `Viewer` users.

 For more information about the actions and the core IAM roles, see the [User roles and permissions](https://console.bluemix.net/docs/iam/users_roles.html#userroles) in the IAM documentation.